 You must’ve heard about “Wild Honey” or “Mad Honey” of Nepal, but did you know that you can actually participate in the honey hunting at Syange (1,100 m)?
 A standard Annapurna Circuit Trek package does not include this thrilling experience, but with Himalya Trip, you can join in the fun.
 Honey hunting is not only about gathering the famous wild honey, but also about being part of the ancient practice of the Gurung and Magar communities.

 Locals believe that the wild honey helps in healing and energizing.
 There is also a spiritual connection with nature.
 You can observe the honey-hunting process and also taste the honey.
-The hunt also provides you with an intimate glimpse into Nepal’s living culture.
 Since Syange village lies on the lower section of the Annapurna Circuit route, you can add this unique activity to your itinerary.
 The honey-hunting season typically runs from late spring to early summer.
 If you would like to be part of this extraordinary experience, please feel free to consult with us directly.

 Annapurna Circuit Vs Annapurna Base Camp Trek

 Both the Annapurna Circuit and Annapurna Base Camp (ABC) trek are highly regarded trekking adventures in the Nepalese Himalayas.
 If you are unsure about which one to choose, here are some tips to help you.
 The ABC trek is an adventure that entails reaching deep into the Annapurna Sanctuary, following Modi Khola to the base of Annapurna I at 4,130 meters.
-It is a wonderful trip that offers trekkers a lot to enjoy.
 On the flip side, the Circuit Trek circumnavigates the entire Annapurna range, making its way through the two neighboring districts of Manang and Mustang.

 In terms of difficulty, the Annapurna Circuit is relatively more challenging compared to the ABC.
 The highest point of ACT is 5,416 meters, which is more than 1,000 meters higher than the Annapurna Base Camp.
-There are other factors, such as the length of the adventure, accommodation, transportation, and connectivity, which create a difference in difficulty between these two treks.
+There are other factors, such as the length of the adventure, accommodation, transportation, and connectivity, that create differences in difficulty between these two treks.
 That being said, both entail a series of natural wonders that provide an amazing adventure in the Nepalese Himalayas.

-Your adventure to the Annapurna Circuit in 2025 will undoubtedly be amazing with Himalaya Trip as your host.
+Your 2026 adventure on the Annapurna Circuit will undoubtedly be amazing with Himalaya Trip as your host.
 With over a decade of experience, we have established ourselves as the leading trek company.
-Our customer testimonials are a testament to the claim, and we wholeheartedly welcome you to Nepal to explore its still virgin landscape.
+Our customer testimonials are a testament to our claim, and we wholeheartedly welcome you to Nepal to explore its still-virgin landscape.

 10 Days Annapurna Circuit Trek Map